 - Personal Delivery – Serving the documents directly to the defendant.

-- Substituted Delivery – Leaving the documents with a reliable individual who lives in the same abode as the defendant or deemed responsible and capable of giving the papers to the defendant.
+- Substituted Delivery – Leaving the documents with a reliable individual who lives in the same abode as the defendant or is deemed responsible and capable of giving the papers to the defendant.

 - Conspicuous Delivery – Leaving the documents in a place where and when the defendant is highly likely to find them (process servers can only use this option if they tried and failed to reach the defendant at least twice and on different times and days).